Intestinal malabsorption in dogs.

 Sounds like a Harry Potter spell, doesn’t it?

 It’s not, though.
-It’s basically when, for whatever reason, your dog isn’t absorbing enough nutrients from his food.
-And there’s nothing basic about that at all because nutrient absorption in dogs is SO important to their overall immunity and health.
+It’s basically when, for whatever reason, your dog isn’t absorbing enough nutrients from its food.
+And there’s nothing basic about that because dog nutrient absorption is SO important to their overall immunity and health.
 After all, food is fuel, and if your dog’s nutrient absorption isn’t optimal?
 You’ll see it manifest in lots of different ways.